TribeMedia/loopback-example-recipes/docs/model-recipes.md

       "d": true
     }

 The open model is simple and flexible.
-It works well for free-form style data as the model doesn't constrain the properties and their types.
-But for other scenarios, a predefined model is preferred as it will validate the data and ensure it can be exchanged by multiple systems.
+It works well for free-form style data because the model doesn't constrain the properties and their types.
+But for other scenarios, a predefined model is preferred to validate the data and ensure it can be exchanged among multiple systems.

 ## Part 2: Models with schema definitions